OSU Expertise + Networking = Innovative Collaboration

-The Center supports interdisciplinary Scientific Teams that span the continuum between basic research and practical solutions to challenges in four main Strategic Areas:
+The Center supports interdisciplinary Scientific Teams that span the continuum between basic research and practical solutions to challenges in seven main Strategic Areas:

 - Photosynthesis and Carbon Fixation